janus-idp/backstage-plugins/plugins/orchestrator/README.md

 > NOTE: Temporary the validation has been disabled.
 It will be enabled when the orchestrator frontend will switch to the use of v2 endpoints only.

+#### audit log

+The orchestrator backend has audit logs for all incoming requests.

+For more information about audit logs in RHDH, please refer to [the official documentation](https://docs.redhat.com/en/documentation/red_hat_developer_hub/1.2/html/getting_started_with_red_hat_developer_hub/assembly-audit-log#con-audit-log-config_assembly-audit-log).
+[The official Log storage OpenShift documentation](https://docs.openshift.com/container-platform/4.15/observability/logging/log_storage/about-log-storage.html) may also be of interest.

 #### Development instruction

 Checkout the backstage-plugin